opencloud-eu/ios-sdk/doc/TESTING.md

 # Testing Recipes

-This documents collects testing recipes to test the ownCloud iOS app and SDK against
+This documents collects testing recipes to test the OpenCloud iOS app and SDK against

-**These recipes are targeted for use by developers and are not designed to run secured instances of ownCloud.
+**These recipes are targeted for use by developers and are not designed to run secured instances of OpenCloud.
 If you're using any of these recipes, please take action as necessary to secure your computer and any services and instances you spin up against unauthorized use.**

 ## Simple instance